Partnership Program

 • Implementation of a passive monitoring program at a localized level.

-• Implementation of an active monitoring program in collaboration with Manitoba.
+• Implementation of an active monitoring program in collaboration with the Manitoba government.

 • Response – Contributing to AIS response efforts, such as: